 History of Arslanbob Forest

 According to local legends the origin of this forest is linked to Prophet Muhamed.
 His envoy was searching for paradise on Earth and found one at present-day Arslanbob.
-This was beautiful valley with crystal-clear stream.
-Only trees were missing.
+This was a beautiful valley with a crystal-clear stream.
+Only the trees were missing.
 Thus prophet sent to him a bag of seeds of fruit trees including walnuts.
 Envoy planted the seeds and tended the garden for many years.

 Another story goes further into the past: according to this story the walnut forest was here already in the times of Alexander the Great (the 4th century BC) and Alexander brought a sack of walnuts back, to Greece, thus introducing this tree in Europe.